UnderATK/IBM-QRadar-SIEM/README.md

 # IBM QRadar SIEM
-In this section I'll share my special scripts for QRadar.
+In this repository, I'll share my special scripts and tools for IBM QRadar SIEM.

 * Scripts writted in Bash/Python.